federgraph/trimm-420-data-format-delphi/README.md

 > You need to recreate private versions of those (use an new empty app).

+You could just remove the xml from RG14.dproj.xml, which is an empty one for 10.3.3 Rio, and let the IDE generate a new res file.

 Please check that configuration of `output dir` and `output dir for units` in project options for Delphi-Compiler on all targets is set to the default of
 ```
 .\$(Platform)\$(Config)